Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Abstract

 \section{Abstract}

-Between 2021 and 2023, crypto assets valued at over \$US2.6 billion were stolen via attacks on ``bridges'' --- decentralized services designed to allow inter-blockchain exchange.
+Between 2021 and 2023, crypto assets valued at over \$US2.6 billion were stolen via attacks on ``token bridges'' --- decentralized services designed to enable the transfer of a token between blockchains.
 While the individual exploits in each attack vary, a single design flaw underlies them all: the lack of end-to-end value accounting in cross-chain transactions.
-In this paper, we empirically analyze over 10\mil million transactions used by key bridges during this period.
+In this paper, we empirically analyze over 20 million transactions used by key token bridges during this period.
 We show that a simple invariant that balances cross-chain inflows and outflows is compatible with legitimate use, yet precisely identifies every known attack (and several likely attacks) in this data.
 Further, we show that this approach is not only sufficient for post-hoc audits, but can be implemented in-line in existing bridge designs to provide generic protection against a broad array of bridge vulnerabilities.